CHerSun/NoSleep/readme.md

 ## Icon
 Icon was taken from "http://www.iconarchive.com/show/kappu-icons-by-dunedhel/Cup-3-coffee-icon.html".
 Icon is disributed per Creative Commons (CC) non-commercial license.

-## License
+## Code License
-Free for non-commercial use (imposed by icon).
+Completely free, use as you will.
 No liability.